 Attendees are generally interested in seeing what vendors have to offer.
 There are tons of tools out there that we don’t yet know about, and by chatting it up with booth reps on a virtual events platform, we can learn a lot about what’s new and what’s possible, all without feeling the pressure of buying anything.

-Bottom line – no chat box will beat a real handshake, but uninhibited sales inquiries are often better for business.
-If you’re curious about taking your next exhibition online, learn more about virtual trade shows.
+Bottom line – no chat box will beat a genuine handshake, but uninhibited sales inquiries are often better for business.
+Learn more about virtual trade shows if you’re curious about taking your next exhibition online.